Analysis | What we learned from the final 2020 fundraising reports

-Below, a few key takeaways.
+Below, a few key takeaways:

 1. Trump’s bonanza (but not much for legal fees)

-The Post’s Michelle Ye Hee Lee and Anu Narayanswamy have your full download on Trump’s report, which shows a post-election fundraising surge as Trump pushed baseless claims of voter fraud and pleaded for money to keep up the fight.
+The Washington Post’s Michelle Ye Hee Lee and Anu Narayanswamy have the full download on Trump’s report, which shows a post-election fundraising surge as Trump pushed baseless claims of voter fraud and pleaded for money to keep up the fight.

 Trump raised more than $200 million in the three weeks between Election Day and Nov.
 23, which is a record.
 The period included nearly 500 fundraising emails replete with baseless, incorrect and misleading claims.